Deya-B/Bioinformatics/Linux-Python-DataBases/Python/Python_exercises.md

 A dictionary is a collection which is ordered, changeable, and does NOT allow duplicates.
 - Dictionaries are written with curly brackets.
 - Dictionary items are presented in key:value pairs, and can be referred to by using the key name.
 ```py
 dic = {}
 year = {'January': 31, 'February': 28}
 ```
+- By indexing the key is possible to add or change elements' values.
+If the key doesn't exist, is created, if was there then is updated/modified.
+- To delete elements from a dictionary `del(dict['key']))` is used.

 ### Iterate on Dictionaries
 When you iterate over a dictionary, the element of iteration is the key. <br>